Introduction to docker-compose up

 - We can start a complete application using this command in a single shot.

-- It provides a single point of management of our application which has multiple services that make it easier to manage the containers.
+- It provides a single point of our application management with multiple services, making it easier to manage the containers.

-- We can even build a Docker image while deploying the service using the ‘build’ directive.
+- We can even build a Docker image using the build’ directive while deploying the service.

 Conclusion

-docker-compose up is a command to start a full-blow application, however, it only works on the standalone host, not in the Docker swarm mode so it is not recommended for production.
-We have to the ‘docker stack’ to start a full-blown application in Docker swarm.
+docker-compose up is a command to start a full-blow application; however, it only works on the standalone host, not in the Docker swarm mode, so it is not recommended for production.
+We have the ‘docker stack’ to start a full-blown application in Docker swarm.

 Recommended Articles

 This is a guide to docker-compose up.
-Here we discuss the introduction to docker-compose up with examples and advantages respectively.
+Here we discuss the introduction to docker-compose up with examples and advantages.
 You may also have a look at the following articles to learn more –